 Mr. Jameson stated that the Commission will learn from other states and strive to implement "best practices".
-He announced that the Commission will implement a statewide tracking system which is essential to public health, public selety, and help us monitor supply and demand issues, and provide statistical analysis we move forward.
+He announced that the Commission will implement a statewide tracking system which is essential to public health, public safety, and help us monitor supply and demand issues, and provide statistical analysis as we move forward.
 He then emphasized the Commission's focus on "diversion" which is defined as stealing, obtaining medical cannabis fraudulently, recreational use, and improper resale.
 The Commission will follow the eight federal guidelines outlined in the U.S. Department of Justice's Cole Memorandum, which must be adhered to by all states.
-The eight federal priorities are: priorities are:
+The eight federal priorities are:

-- Preventing marijuana distribution to minore in the properties. - Preventing money from sales from going to criminal groups; - 3.
-Preventing the diversion of marijuana from states where it is legal to states where it is illegal: - 4.
-Preventing criminal groups from sing state laws as a cover for trafficking of other illegal drugs; - Preventing violence and the use of illegal firearms; - 6.
-Preventing drugged driving and marijuana-related health problems; - Preventing the growyż of marijuana on public lands; - 8.
+- 1. Preventing marijuana distribution to minors; - 2.
+Preventing money from sales from going to criminal groups; - 3.
+Preventing the diversion of marijuana from states where it is legal to states where it is illegal; - 4.
+Preventing criminal groups from using state laws as a cover for trafficking of other illegal drugs; - 5.
+Preventing violence and the use of illegal firearms; - 6.
+Preventing drugged driving and marijuana-related health problems; - 7.
+Preventing the growing of marijuana on public lands; - 8.
 Preventing marijuana possession or use on federal property.

-Mr. Jameson concluded by acknowledging the desire of businesses, patients and others to see the process move as quickly as possible so that medical cannabis is available to all of those in seed.
-He stated that this is his goal as well, but the medical cannabis must be provided in the safest way possible, and in conformance to state and federal laws and
+Mr. Jameson concluded by acknowledging the desire of businesses, patients and others to see the process move as quickly as possible so that medical cannabis is available to all of those in need.
+He stated that this is his goal as well, but the medical cannabis must be provided in the safest way possible, and in conformance to state and federal laws and regulations.